GoSolve-io/go-application-guide/internal/app/readme.md

 TODO

-1. Explain what is in `log.go` in context of passing request id through context.
+1. Explain what is in `log.go` in context of passing trace id through context.